Intervention/docs/image/v4/basics/colors.md

 > public ColorInterface::toString(): ColorInterface

-Each color object can also be output as a string.
+Each color object can also be converted to a string.
 You can use the `toString()` method or to cast the object directly.
 Of course, the output depends on the respective color space.